cmillar70/complexcar/README.md

 ### Requirements
 -able to control the velocity
--maintain a constant velocity regardless of battery charge -reasonable size (about 1 foot long)
+-maintain a constant velocity regardless of battery charge -reasonable size (about 1/2 a foot long)
 -sturdy
 -easily replaceabe battery